 The lighting conditions are not ideal, but I would recommend getting out before the sun rises.
 Like this, you’ll have plenty of time to find the insects and also to set up your camera.

-Another great advantage of photographing insects in the morning is that the light is probably the best you can have during the whole day.
+Another great advantage of photographing insects in the morning is that the light is probably the best you can have.

 If you want to photograph them during the day, wait for a cloudy one, when it’s a little chilly outside.